Kistolmacs

-Kistolmacs is a resort village in Hungary (Tulmač).
+Kistolmacs is a resort village in Zala County, Hungary (Tulmač).

+The village had 149 inhabitants as of 2025.

 The village is located in a wooded valley.
 There is a lake with a beach: The lake is regularly stocked with fish.
 The village has snack bars and a restaurant.
 A supermarket is located nearby A narrow gauge railway network, connects Kistolmacs to neighbouring villages.